 - ¼ cup aquafaba (chickpea brine)

 - 1 cup granulated sugar (I used turbinado which gives a darker crumb.
 Use white sugar for a lighter color)

-- 1 tbsp amaretto liqueur (or 1 tsp almond extract)
+- 1 tablespoon amaretto liqueur (or 1 teaspoon almond extract)

 - Zest of 2 lemons and one orange

 - Juice of 2 lemons

 - Mix the ingredients for the topping and set aside.

 - Preheat the oven to 325 degrees.
 Prepare a 9-inch cake pan by spraying with oil or cooking spray and line the bottom with parchment paper.